Tottenham news: Harry Kane returns to Spurs training ahead of Premier League clash against Burnley | Goal.com

 Harry Kane returns to Tottenham training ahead of Premier League clash against Burnley

-Harry Kane has returned to Tottenham training ahead of their upcoming Premier League clash against Burnley.
+Harry Kane has returned to Tottenham training ahead of their upcoming Premier League clash against Burnley, according to a report by Sky Sports.

 The England international has been out of action since January 13 when he suffered ankle ligament damage in Spurs’ 1-0 defeat to Manchester United.